Mentorship Programs: Everything You Need to Know

 - Track productivity in the areas targeted by your program, and note any measurable improvement.

-Once you have employees who have completed the program, have them share the mentorship experiences which they feel have had a positive impact on their careers.
+Once you have employees who have completed the program, have them share the mentorship experiences they feel have had a positive impact on their careers.
 This will encourage more employees to participate, and keep your program moving forward.

 How to Start a Mentoring Program: Creating a Structure